kaltura/playkit-js/docs/configuration.md

 >>### config.playback.playsinline
 >>##### Type: `boolean`
 >>##### Default: `true`
->>##### Description: A Boolean attribute which indicates that the video is to be played "inline", that is within the element's playback area.
+>>##### Description: Description: A Boolean attribute that indicates whether the video should be played "inline", that is, within the element's playback area.
->>Especially relevant for playing on iPhone devices, where if the value is set to false, the video will be played using the AV Player (iOS native video player).
+>>This is especially relevant when playing videos on iPhone devices, where - if the value is set to false - the video will be played using the AV Player (iOS native video player).
 >##
 >>### config.playback.preload
 >>##### Type: `string`